-Our Company has multiple longstanding grievance mechanisms (via Human Resources and Listen UP) whereby employees can report violations of Hubbell's policies and procedures.
+Our Company has multiple longstanding grievance mechanisms (via Human Resources and Speak Up Today) whereby employees can report violations of Hubbell's policies and procedures.

-Maintain records
+Maintain Records

 Hubbell has a Records Retention Policy that dictates what materials, records and documents need to be retained and for how long.
+Any data generated by our due diligence exercises are stored on our internal network drive.
+We also individually attach supplier survey responses to our ERP system.

-2.3 Identify and assess risk in the supply chain
+3.2.2 Identify and assess risk in the supply chain

-Hubbell uses a single enterprise resource planning (ERP) system for the majority of our enterprise.
+Hubbell uses a single enterprise resource planning ("ERP") system for the majority of our enterprise.
 Utilizing this system, direct, material suppliers are easily identified with standard material spend reports.
 For the rest of our enterprise, we receive a total material spend report from each site not included in the single ERP system and then aggregate these reports to the ERP system report.

-This process identified more than 6000 direct suppliers.
+This process identified more than 5,055 direct suppliers.
 All identified suppliers were then solicited as to the 3TG content of their products.

 We rely on these suppliers, whose components may contain 3TG, to provide us with information about the source of Conflict Minerals contained in the components supplied to us.
 Our direct suppliers are similarly reliant upon information provided by their suppliers.
 Many of the largest suppliers are also SEC registrants and subject to the Rule.
 Suppliers that may be additive to our total supplier count as a result of business acquisitions will be reported in the applicable period.